electricimp/Usb/docs/HIDDriverGuide.md

 #### HIDReport.Item class

-The class represent a single report item in a HID Report.
+The class represents a single report item in an HID Report.
 It has a number of attributes:

 | Class Field | Type | Description |